Atlantic Southeast Airlines Flight 529: Aftermath

 The Military Fraternal Organization of Pilots awarded Warmerdam its medallion for his role in the disaster after treatment for burns.
-As of 2021, Warmerdam is flying for Expressjet Airlines.
 In 2002, after an estimated 50 surgeries and lengthy therapy, he was able to resume flying for ASA.
-The American Society of Plastic Surgeons honored his positive attitude during the long recovery with one of their “Patients of Courage: Triumph Over Adversity” awards in 2005.
+As of 2021, Warmerdam is flying for SkyWest Airlines.
+The American Society of Plastic Surgeons honored his positive attitude during the long recovery with one of their "Patients of Courage: Triumph Over Adversity" awards in 2005.

 The area residents built a memorial to the crash at the Shiloh United Methodist Church, near Burwell.

 Many surviving passengers credited Robin Fech, the flight attendant, with saving their lives.
 Tanner Medical Center treated Fech's broken wrist and other lacerations before releasing her.
 The Georgia State Senate passed a resolution honoring Fech.
 The NTSB accident report commended "the exemplary manner in which the flight attendant briefed the passengers and handled the emergency."
 Fech never worked as a flight attendant again after the ASA 529 disaster.

 Fraternal Order of Police Lodge 70 Stewart-Barton bears Deputy Barton's name.
 It is located in Leesburg, Virginia, in the county where he served.